python-parsy/parsy/docs/tutorial.rst

 using the normal plus operator, which will work fine on strings:

    >>> fulldate = year + dash + month + dash + day
-   >>> fulldate.parse('2017-02-01')
+   >>> fulldate.parse("2017-02-01")
    '2017-02-01'

-However, it won't help us if we want to split our data up into a set of integers.
+However, it won’t help us if we want to split our data up into a set of integers.

 Our first step should actually be to work on the year, month and day components